 As a mentor, I will leverage my experience as a serial FinTech entrepreneur to focus and strengthen participants’ business models.
 My Capgemini colleagues and I understand the needs of banks—our clients.
 And we can help startups and scaleups to understand those needs, which will help them to work efficiently and effectively with banks and corporates.

 How?
-Capgemini’s relationship with Startupbootcamp includes a certification process that credentializes participants through a rigorous and systematic set of FinTech and cybersecurity measurements and criteria.
-Scale-up companies that have passed their first round of funding and have a viable and progressive business model will be eligible to seek certification.
+Capgemini’s relationship with Startupbootcamp includes a qualification process that credentializes participants through a rigorous and systematic set of FinTech and cybersecurity measurements and criteria.
+Scale-up companies that have passed their first round of funding and have a viable and progressive business model will be eligible to seek qualification.

 Moreover, Capgemini subject matter experts will embed with Startupbootcamp participant firms for one- to three-week engagements.
 And as a “partner in residence,” we will lend senior staff to spend a day each week with participants.
 We will offer advice on business processes, technology considerations, and go-to-market strategies.